 In the months leading up to my 30th birthday, I would lie awake at night, riddled with the exact anxieties I honestly thought I’d skip in my 29th year.
 Watching my friends go through their own pre-thirty meltdowns over the years left me confused.
 Like, almost all my friends turned 30 before me and they are all drop dead gorgeous, healthy, successful, happy, doing better than they ever were… and did I say gorgeous?
 So I’ve always known there’s nothing to worry about.
 But that didn’t stop me from having a full-blown pre-thirty crisis of my very own at the beginning of the year.
+At first, I thought about having a fancy dress party.
+I found a great website that sold gorgeous onesies and I nearly bought one to wear at my party!
+My friend told me that we would look cute together in this stitch onesie that I found, but after careful consideration, I decided to go for another party theme.

 Thoughts of missed opportunities and future worries crept up on me at 2am and made my heart beat three times its normal speed.
 The idea that from here on out, nothing I do will come with the exclamation “and she’s so young!” had me wishing for just a little more time.
 I walked into work one day and realised for the first time that I wasn’t the youngest person at the office anymore.
 I wasn’t even one of the youngest!
 And that freaked me out.
 Because while in your 20’s, pretty much any time you don’t drop the ball, you’re impressive.
 When you hit 30, no one expects anything less.
 It’s quite a bit of pressure.